square/intro-to-d3/z01-web-standards.md

 CSS (Cascading Stylesheets) is a language for styling web pages.

-Styles describe elements on a page.
-Styles (selectors) are usually applied by tag name, class or ID.
-Many parts of an element can be used to define a style--even attribute values--but we won't need to worry about that today.
+Styles (also know as selectors) describe elements on a page.
+Styles are usually applied to a tag name, class or ID.
+Many parts of an element can be used to define a style---even attribute values---but we won't need to worry about that today.

 Here are some simple CSS rules and how they apply.